-In Zambia, there are more than one million orphans – giving it the highest per capita orphan rate in the world.
+In Zambia, there are more than one million orphans – giving it one of the highest per capita orphan rates in the world.

 An orphan is any child who has lost one or more parents through death or abandonment.
 However, there is more than just one kind of orphan.

 Double Orphans: have lost both parents

 Social Orphans: have been abandoned by either their parents, family members, or caregivers.These children are effectively orphaned by society and left to fend for themselves.

 When a child is orphaned, they usually become the responsibility of a family member or neighbor.
 Because they are another mouth to feed, these children are usually not welcomed and considered a burden.
 Many are forced to find their own food and sleep outside.